tresata/hackathonclt2018/README.md

 ## Data

-**Data Dictionary** : It's present on /home/shared/data-dictionary and Slack hannel for DATA and [here](https://github.com/tresata/hackathon2017/blob/master/datadictionary)
+**Data Dictionary** : The links to the source data dictionaries can be found [here](https://github.com/tresata/hackathon2018/blob/master/datadictionary) .
+For any additional questions please use the DATA slack channel.

 **LOCAL**
-You can find the data on local (all machines) in the /home/shared/bbbs/ directory
+You can find the data on local (all machines) in the /srv/data directory

 ```
 ├── interviews